Get Inspired by These 13 High Performing Facebook Lead Ads

 Lead Ads are designed specifically for one purpose: to generate more leads.
 This could be through a newsletter sign up, webinar, and so on.
 However, getting new leads to sign up without some sort of incentive can be hard to do.
 That’s where the discount Lead Ads come into play.

-As you can see from the Facebook Lead Ad above, Turners cars is offering $500 off as incentive for prospects to click on the ad.
-In addition, it’s a limited time offer.
+As you can see from the Facebook Lead Ad above, Turners cars is offering $500 off as an incentive for prospects to click on the ad.
+In addition, it’s a limited-time offer.